Grape Seed Extract for Greater Respiratory Health

 The cells pretreated with grape seed extract showed less inflammation because the botanical compounds interfered with the usual expression and increase of cytokines, the inflammatory cascade that can make respiratory symptoms dangerous.

 Like all botanicals, the most effective grape seed extract is one that has readily absorbed, helpful OPCs.
-When looking for a supplemental grape seed, consider an extract that is tannin free for the best absorption and use by the body.
+But you need to choose carefully, because not all grape seed extracts are standardized and verified to contain the beneficial OPCs and anthocyanin content.
+When looking for a supplemental grape seed, make sure it provides only tannin free OPCs for the best absorption (tannins are large molecules and not easily absorbed) so it can help you breathe easier in more ways than one.

 Kim SJ, Lee JW, Eun YG, Lee KH, Yeo SG, Kim SW.
 Pretreatment with a grape seed proanthocyanidin extract downregulates proinflammatory cytokine expression in airway epithelial cells infected with respiratory syncytial virus.
 Mol Med Rep. 2019;19(4):3330-3336.